Case study taken August 2023

 Could you give some details about your current job role and what it involves?

-Is there any other training that you would be interested in completing in the future?
+What training have you completed in your care career so far, and is there any other training that you would be interested in completing in the future?

 What support have you received from your line manager and team?